ststimac/stephaniestimac-blog/posts/2020/12/everything-i-wanted.md

 I escaped to Newcastle for Frontend NE at the start of March right as a Microsoft travel ban went into place and when I returned home it was straight into work from home because of COVID.

 Everything on my list was postponed or cancelled.
-Not just my talks but all my (!https://webwewant.fyi)[Web We Want] sessions too.
+Not just my talks but all my [https://webwewant.fyi](Web We Want) sessions too.

 My brother's graduation from med school was cancelled.
 I was supposed to go to the Scottish Highlands on a remote little soul-finding retreat for myself...obviously cancelled (well, postponed).
 Bass Coast Festival in July was cancelled.